magborresen/website-hugo/content/posts/pmsm_simscape/index.md

 Meaning we needed to create a model from scratch.
 So we first need to define the mathematics that will be used for implementation.
 There are different opinions in litterature as to how such a model should be defined.
 I will show you the method that I chose and explain the differenced along the way.

+# Healthy Motor Model

 The electrical equivalent model of a healthy (right) and faulted (left) PMSM is shown in the figure below

 {{< figure src="fault_electrical_model.PNG" title="Electrical model of healthy (right) and faulted (left) PMSM" >}}

+This model has been implemented based on the equations and methods described in [^2].

 Next, we can set up the defining equations for such a model for the healthy case of the motor.
 As the motor has three phases that is each driven using a supply voltage, the equation for phase voltages can be given as